matrix-org/dendrite/docs/INSTALL.md

 ./bin/generate-keys --private-key matrix_key.pem
 ```

-**Warning:** Make sure take a safe backup of this key!
+**WARNING:** Make sure take a safe backup of this key!
 You will likely need it if you want to reinstall Dendrite, or
 any other Matrix homeserver, on the same domain name in the future.
 If you lose this key, you may have trouble joining
 federated rooms.